 Notes on the Geography of Tanzania: Colonial Dar es Salaam

-An on-site warehouse, occasionally used by the UN's World Food Program.
+A rail-side warehouse, occasionally used by the UN's World Food Program.

 Just behind the trees and at the angle, there used to be large signs with the words New Palace Hotel.
 The streets here don't form a right angle, you'll notice, thanks to a grid-spoiling diagonal once called Windsor Street, now Indira Gandhi.